EAL 110C - Seminar Room

 • No Computer

-East Asian Library Seminar Room
+East Asian Library Seminar Room (EAL 110C)

-One-time class meetings or events sponsored by USC faculty, staff or student organizations may qualify for use of the East Asian Library Seminar Room.
+One-time meetings or events sponsored by USC faculty, staff or student organizations may qualify for use of the East Asian Library Seminar Room.
 Preference is given to requests related to East Asian Studies.
-Faculty and staff who need a regular classroom space should contact classroom scheduling or their department about finding appropriate spaces to meet their needs.
 The East Asian Library Seminar Room can hold 18 to 20 people.
+The room has a TV monitor, a DVD and a VCR, and an HDMI connection.

-On the day of your reservation, please present approval of your request to the Doheny Library Access Services front desk, so that you can be let into the Seminar room.
+• ON THE DAY OF YOUR RESERVATION, please present approval of your request to the Doheny Library Access Services front desk, so that you can be let into the Seminar room.

-EQUIPMENT OPERATIONS: It is the full responsibility of the Client organizing the meeting to arrange for any audio-visual support.
+• EQUIPMENT OPERATIONS: It is the full responsibility of the client organizing the meeting to arrange for any audio-visual support.
 Contact your department's IT Help Desk for assistance.

-CLEAN-UP: Please leave the Seminar Room in clean and in good condition.
+• CLEAN-UP: Please leave the Seminar Room in clean and in good condition.
 All areas must be properly restored after the event and the equipment switched off.
 If cables or equipment have been moved, please return to original positions.

 ARTWORK: The four panels of calligraphy on the Seminar Room's east wall represent the first few lines of "A Prose Poem on Red Cliff," written by Su Shi (Su Dongpo) in the year 1082.
 In hearkening to a famous battle fought by Cao Cao in the third century CE, Su Shi blends historical reference and literary style to reflect on time and the human condition.